 Many people are unsure if they should see a medical professional about their voice.
-Individuals with voice disorders often complain of the following symptoms:
+Individuals with voice disorders often notice a change in their voice and/or one of the following concerns for longer than 3-4 weeks:

 - Friends and family have mentioned that you sound different.